1997:

 In order to make way for a new luxury resort, Disney World's Eagle Pines Golf

-Course has it's last day of operation.
+Course has its last day of operation.

 Disney Editions releases Robert Tieman's book The Mickey Mouse Treasures.